-A set of experiments on the topic shows several instances where the illusion of transparency affects people in everyday situations:
+For example, a set of experiments on the topic showed several instances where the illusion of transparency affects people in everyday situations:

-- Liars significantly overestimate how well others are able to detect their lies.
+- Liars significantly overestimate how well other people are able to detect their lies.

 - People eating something that tastes bad assume that their disgust is more apparent to observers than it actually is.